How anaphrodisiac foods such as graham crackers, licorice, gin and tonics and more can kill your libido.

 Eastern monks eat soy because, they believe, it keeps down the sexual urges.

 (When I Googled this to try to find a medical source to corroborate it, I could not — but I did find a series of right-wing articles from a few years ago about how soy is making people gay.
-In this article the guy behind that theory — a guy with zero medical background, by the way — brings up the monk-soy-libido connection.
+According to the guy behind that theory — a guy with zero medical background, by the way — brings up the monk-soy-libido connection.
 He also refers to Asian people as “Orientals.”
 I like him as a source.)

 Also, for what it’s worth, Morningstar Farms — one of the biggest soy and vegetarian product companies — is owned and operated by Kellogg’s.